chu-andrew/Keep-Talking-VR-1.0/README.md

 6. Select the extracted folder
 7. Open it in the projects window

+Everything in the scripts folder was written by myself.

 TO PLAY:

 1. Use an oculus or HTC vive headset, and open the executable file